 Sanur beach is usually quiet at sunrise, and definitely quieter than other beaches like Kuta or Padang Padang.
 You’ll likely have all the beach to yourself plus a few other locals and sunrise fanatics.

 Other than to enjoy the beach, people visit this destination to engage in yoga and meditation retreats, cooking classes, walking around its day and night markets, diving, shopping, and witnessing the yearly Sanur International Kite Festival at Padang Galak beach.

 It’s possible to trek around the rice terraces.
-You can select to embark on either a short or long trek depending on your me.
+Depending on your me, you can select to embark on a short or long trek.
 It is easy to follow the trekking track of Jatiluwih, and so you can do by yourself without anyone’s help.
-The best part is you’ll be able to learn the ancient irrigation system which still followed here.
+The best part is you’ll be able to learn the ancient irrigation system still followed here.
 You can even enjoy planting and plowing with the workers in the rice fields, they are very inviting.

 Whilst Indonesia is not really well known as being very gay-friendly, Bali is like the country’s gay oasis.
 Due to its relaxed Hindu influence over time, Bali has developed quite a vibrant gay scene in Seminyak.
 Heading to the bars is one of the best things to do in Bali Seminyak.

 There are three main gay bars in Bali, all next door to each other on the road called Jalan Camplung Tanduk Arcade.
 Bali Joe, Mixwell, and Facebar are the main gay bars on this street.
 Each bar starts as a place to have drinks, with TV screens playing out the latest pop hits.
 Then from around 11 pm onwards, each bar takes it in turns to show a mix of really funny drag shows and go-go boys dancing on the bar – abs abs abs everywhere you look!